-Ferry travel in Thailand can be dangerous.
-Vessel passenger limits are sometimes exceeded and, in many cases, insufficient life jackets are carried.
+Ferry travel can be dangerous.
+Passenger limits are sometimes exceeded.
+In many cases, there won't be enough life jackets for all passengers and crew.
 Australians have been killed and injured in ferry and boat accidents in coastal areas, including near Koh Samui.
-Several safety incidents have recently been reported on vessels in Phuket.
+Several safety incidents have recently been reported on ferries and boats in Phuket.

-- Make sure that any vessel you plan to board is carrying appropriate safety equipment, including life jackets for all passengers.
+- Ensure that any boat or ferry you plan to board is carrying appropriate safety equipment, including enough life jackets for passengers.

 - Wear your life jacket at all times.

-- Check with your tour operator or vessel management that appropriate safety standards are maintained.
-If not, find another vessel.
+- Check with your tour operator or ferry management whether appropriate safety standards are in place.
+If not, find another ferry.

-- Avoid travelling in ferries and speedboats after dark.
+- Avoid travelling in ferries and boats after dark.

 - If you plan to attend a Full Moon (or similar) party, get accommodation on the island where the party is being held so you don't need to travel by boat at night.